 Costs

 Costs vary considerably depending on the type of technology with retrofit plastic doors being cheapest and purpose built, double glazed slide and hinge doors being the most expensive.
-Quotes provided to the authors in 2014 suggest the following costs for fitting doors to typical 8’ refrigerated cabinets (Table 2).
+Quotes provided to the authors in 2014 suggest the following costs for fitting doors to typical 8 foot refrigerated cabinets (Table 2).

 Table 2.
 Costs for installing doors on cabinets.